 This blog article contains affiliate links.
-We may receive a small commission at no extra cost to you.
+We may receive a small commission at no extra cost to you so we can continue to create more FREE RV, Camping, Outdoor and Travel information, advice and tips.
 Full disclosure here.

-But, the most treasured is our U.S. National Parks up on the lakeshore.
+The most treasured though, is our U.S. National Parks up on the lakeshore.
 According to the National Park Service, The Great Lakes region contains 4 National Parks.

 Voyageurs National Park

 Voyageurs National Park, one of America’s forgotten parks, is situated right smack dab in the middle of North America in northern Minnesota.

 That said, Voyageurs is known for its’ smaller lakes and islands of forests, rock formations and geological wonders that date back to millions of years ago.

-And, if you enjoy a good peaceful hike to explore the North Woods habitats, you’re in for a treat!
+And, if you enjoy a good peaceful hike to explore the northern woodland habitats, you’re definitely in for a treat!
 While some of Voyageur’s hiking trails are accessible by vehicle, others you can only get to by boat.

 Cuyahoga Valley National Park

-Cuyahoga Valley National Park is located near Cleveland, Ohio on Lake Erie.
-However, Cuyahoga is a different kind of National Park than what most envision what a typical park is about.
-There are no impressive mountain views, heart-pounding deep canyons or breathtaking landscapes.
+However, Cuyahoga Valley is a different kind of National Park than what most envision what a typical national park is or should be.

-In it’s day, this man-made waterway central was shipping goods and expanding industry across the region and beyond in the 19th century.
+In it’s day, this man-made waterway central was a way to ship goods and expand industry across the Great Lakes region into and even beyond the 19th century.

 Isle Royale National Park

 This National Park is actually a cluster of isolated islands in Michigan on Lake Superior near the United States and Canadian border.
-And because this Great Lakes National Park endures brutal winter weather, it’s only open to visitors from April 15 to November 1 (dates may very according to NPS).
+Because this Great Lakes National Park endures brutal winter weather, it’s only open to visitors from April 15 to November 1 (dates may very according to NPS).

-Isle Royal takes in almost 390 miles of lake shoreline and over 406,000 acres of marine water.
-And though palm trees don’t exist in this island paradise, there’s miles upon miles of wilderness and vast thick forests pines and deciduous trees.
+Isle Royal National Park stretches to almost 390 miles of lake shoreline and over 406,000 acres of marine water.
+While palm trees aren’t part of the habitat of this island paradise, there’s miles upon miles of wilderness and vast thick forests pines and deciduous trees.

 Indiana Dunes National Park

-From birding, beaching and hiking to watching magnificent sunsets, this Great Lakes National Park leaves no stone unturned.
+From birding, beaching and hiking to watching magnificent sunsets, Indiana Dunes National Park leaves no stone unturned.
 Visitors can join a birding expert from the Dunes-Calumet Audubon Society on for a migration birding hike.

 Other Great Lakes National Parks worth the visit